Shadow-666-user/Vithyarthi-Python-Project/Statement.md

 * **Mark Task as Done:** Let the user choose a task by number and append a done marker (✔️), with basic input validation.
 * **Simple CLI Flow:** A concise menu (Add / View / Mark Done / Exit) with clear prompts and feedback messages for ease of use.
 * **Beginner-Friendly Code:** Function-separated logic (`add_task`, `view_tasks`, `mark_done`, `main`) that’s easy to read, test, and refactor.

----

-If you'd like, I can:

-* convert this into a properly formatted **.docx** or **PDF** (I can generate it now),
-* expand the scope into a short requirements document with UX notes, or
-* produce a version that includes sample user stories and acceptance tests.
-Which would you prefer?